How Does Office Fitness Figure Into Your Income Tax Strategy This Year?

 IRS Section 179 Accelerated Depreciation

-Every year Congress lets the Section 179 economic stimulus program sunset, only to bring it back at the very end of the following year.
-For the 2015 tax year, Section 179 has been restored to its original limits of $25,000 plus an adjustment for inflation.
 The problem is, Section 179 only applies to new equipment put into use in the current calendar year, which would be fine if Congress would give buyers enough of a time window to actually purchase, receive and install the equipment before December 31st.
 As with many similar issues, this has not been their habit.
+Click here to learn everything you need to know about this year’s limits on Section 179 tax deductions.

 Since desks and treadmill bases can sometimes take a few weeks to ship (especially in the peak season of December, when popular fitness-related products are often back-ordered), it’s important not to wait until too late in the year to buy if you want to benefit from the accelerated depreciation in the current year.